(01825) 723648 info@tradoak.co.uk

 If you're looking for bespoke structures, please contact us.

-A Living Piece of History Few architectural features ground a home quite like a hand-crafted oak staircase.
-It is more than a functional structure; it is a piece of living history woven into the architecture of a home.
-Every tread carries the marks of the timber’s former life, with a grain shaped by decades of […]
+A handcrafted reclaimed oak staircase has a presence that’s hard to put into words.
+It’s not just a functional structure; it’s a piece of living history woven into the architecture of a home.
+Every tread carries the marks of the timber’s former life, its grain marked by decades of weathering, use, and character.
+Our clients […]

-Oak Beams That Stand the Test of Time There is a beauty in oak that cannot be imitated.
+There is a beauty in oak that cannot be imitated.
 Strong and full of character, it has been the backbone of homes for centuries.
-When you choose to incorporate oak beams into your home, whether within a new build, or as additions into an existing building, you […]
+When you choose to incorporate oak beams into your home, whether within a new build, or as additions into an existing building, you are choosing more than structure.
+Each piece carries the marks […]